This post contains affiliate links. You can read my disclosure policy here.

 I cut a lot of cards so I would have extra for my boys to paint on and for when I made mistakes (which I did!).

 Once the cards are cut, it’s time to start painting!
 I picked a wide range of interesting colors.

 I started by painting a basic shape for the bugs.

-A few years ago I found a set of bug fact cards in the $1 section at Target (I seriously love that place!).
+A few years ago I found a set of bug fact cards in the $1 section at Target.
 I used some of these cards to inspire the bugs I was painting.